 These processes run unconsciously but are the key to many seemingly inexplicable life situations.

 The follow-up remedies of Hippomanes are again well-known polychrests mentioned above, such as Natrium Muriaticum and Aurum metalllicum.
-If Hippomanes is administered, Natrium or Aurum, possibly both in supplementation, can quickly resolve and cure the patient in a short time.
+If Hippomanes is administered, Natrium or Aurum, possibly both in supplementation, can quickly resolve and cure the patient.

 Homeopathic Conclusion and obstacles

-In the treatment of depression, it is imperative to find the cause of the, let us call it, life denial or self-restriction.
+In treating depression, it is imperative to find the cause of the, let us call it, life denial or self-restriction.
 Once the causal issue is resolved, the depression will melt into nothingness.
 Only then will the patient look at himself and his life entirely differently.
-Occasionally, the problem of the depressed patient becomes even more complicated because such the patient subconsciously likes to be joined by a “helper“—one who wants to stand by the depressed person and pity him.
+Occasionally, the problem of the depressed patient becomes even more complicated because the patient subconsciously likes to be joined by a “helper“—one who wants to stand by the depressed person and pity him.

 This interconnection often means that the patient does not change as much as possible.
 Suppose that specific family structures exist in which inter-dependencies make healing difficult.
 In that case, treating the “helpers” makes sense so that the depression does not have to be maintained in understanding a group dynamic.